Cabinetry Design

 Reception desks, hotel room furniture, restaurant banquette seating with storage, retail display cases, bar back units, and office storage systems.

-A complete list of every component: panel code, description, width, height, thickness, material, grain direction, edge banding specification, and quantity.
+• Panel schedule — every component with width, height, thickness, material, grain direction, edge banding and quantity.

-Every board and component listed with dimensions for CNC optimisation or panel saw production.
+• Cutting list — every board and component dimensioned for CNC optimisation or panel-saw production.

-Every hinge, slide, handle, connector, and fitting listed by unit with exact position dimensions.
+• Hardware specification — every hinge, slide, handle, connector and fitting listed by unit with exact positions.

 Why SolidWorks for Cabinetry Design?